What they do

 Required registration and licensing

-In Western Australia there are five licence classes relevant for truck drivers.
-You must obtain the appropriate licence for the truck you wish to drive, as well as any additional licences for carrying special loads such as dangerous substances.
+To work as a truck driver in Western Australia you will need to obtain from the Department of Transport the appropriate truck licence class for the type of truck you wish to drive, as well as any additional licences for carrying special loads such as dangerous substances.